Engine Auto Stop-Start Not Working Troubleshooting

 If you expect the car to stop and keep a certain temperature, the air compressor must be running, which is a lot of draining on the battery plus requires the engine to run.
 The car knows this, so it keeps the engine running.

-If it shuts down with the engine when the a/c or blower fan is going, it might not be able to start back up again.
-So because there’s a potential that might happen, it temporarily disables the start/stop as a safety feature.
+When the a/c or blower fan is working and if it shuts down with the engine, it might not start back up again.
+Since it potentially might happen, it temporarily disables the start/stop as a safety feature.

 The second biggest thing that will deactivate your stop-start system is the engine temperature.
 The engine coolant temperature needs to be above a certain threshold before allowing the start/stop system to work properly.
 The biggest wear that can happen to your engine is on a cold start.

-So when you start up first thing in the morning, the car has to get to the right temperature and has enough oil circulating throughout the engine to lubricate all those moving parts.
-If it didn’t do that and just started and on, off and on, off and on from cold, it would prematurely wear the engine and cause problems later on.
-To prevent premature engine wear, the engine must warm up before the start/stop can work.
+When you start the car first thing in the morning, it has to get to the right temperature and have enough oil circulating throughout the engine to lubricate all those moving parts.
+If it didn’t do that and just started on, off and on, off and on from cold, it would prematurely wear the engine and cause problems later on.
+The engine must warm up before the start/stop system works, which will prevent premature engine wear.

 This next issue only affects diesel cars.
 All modern diesel cars, SUVs, and trucks have a DPF filter or a diesel particulate filter, which fills up with soot from the engine, and now and again, it needs to go through a self-cleaning process to get rid of that soot that’s in the exhaust.
 The ECU won’t interrupt DPF regeneration if it’s going through this procedure.

-The car is designed to get through this procedure as quickly as possible; it won’t shut off the engine because it will have to restart the DPF regen again, which can take up to 30 minutes.
+The car is designed to complete this procedure as quickly as possible.
+It won’t shut off the engine, and it will have to restart the DPF regen again, which can take up to 30 minutes.

 7. Seat Belt Unbuckled